 - Ability to follow up on assignments and complete tasks in a timely manner

-- Attentive to detail and documents work as well as communication with clients through ticket tracking system
+- Attention to detail and documents work as well as communication with clients through the ticket tracking system

 - Maintain excellent verbal communication skills with the ability to communicate effectively with technical and non- technical colleagues at all levels in the organization and ability to adapt and respond to staff, faculty, and student IT needs

-- Accept, understand the privacy and confidential information policies
+- Accept and understand the privacy and confidential information policies

 Accounting Instructor (Part Time)